holographicSol/iCUEDisplay/README.md

 Converts a Corsair K95 Platinum into a HUD.

 Project in early development and UI does not necessarliy reflect the final products image.
+Currently the UI is purely logic and has minimun aesthetic design.

 Requirements:
 Latest Python